hubtype/botonic/doc-botonic/docs/plugins/plugin-nlu.md

 1. Under the `nlu` folder, create a folder called `utterances`, which will contain your multilingual intents.
 2. For every language you want to support, create a folder under `src/nlu/utterances` with its language code (it must be [ISO 639-1](https://iso639-3.sil.org/code_tables/639/data)).
 Ex: `en` for English.
 3. Add a text file for each intent you want to create by naming them `{YOUR_INTENT}.txt`.
-4. Fill them with possible ways to express each intent. **Every sentence must be on a different line of the file.**
+4. Fill them in with possible ways to express each intent. **Every sentence must be on a different line of the file.**

 For example, you could have the following files under **src/nlu/utterances/en**: